Neemias Queta: Early life and career

-Queta was born in Barreiro, Portugal to Bissau-Guinean parents Mica and Djaneuba Queta.
-He began playing youth basketball at age 10 with F.C.
-Barreirense after following his older sister to a tryout.
+Queta was born in Lisbon, Portugal to Bissau-Guinean parents Mica and Djaneuba Queta.
+He was raised in Vale da Amoreira, in the municipality of Moita.
+He began playing youth basketball at age 10 with Barreirense after following his older sister to a tryout.

-On 29 August 2018, Queta signed to play college basketball for the Utah State Aggies in the United States, as he had no other collegiate offers.
+On 29 August 2018, Queta signed to play college basketball for the Utah State Aggies in the United States.

 College career

-On 19 November 2018, Queta recorded a freshman season-high 24 points, nine rebounds, and five blocks in an 80–63 win over Saint Mary's.
-As a freshman, he averaged 11.8 points, 8.9 rebounds and 2.4 blocks per game, earning Second Team All-Mountain West, Freshman of the Year and Defensive Player of the Year honors.
+On 19 November 2018, Queta recorded 24 points, 9 rebounds, and 5 blocks in an 80–63 win over Saint Mary's.
+As a freshman, he averaged 11.8 points, 8.9 rebounds and 2.4 blocks per game, earning Second-team All-Mountain West, Freshman of the Year and Defensive Player of the Year honors.
 He set the program single-season record with 84 blocks.
 He declared for the 2019 NBA draft before withdrawing and returning to college.
 Queta missed the first nine games of his sophomore season with a knee injury.
-As a sophomore, he averaged 13 points, 7.8 rebounds and 1.7 blocks per game, repeating on the Second Team All-Mountain West and All-Defensive Team.
+As a sophomore, he averaged 13 points, 7.8 rebounds and 1.7 blocks per game, repeating on the Second-team All-Mountain West and All-Defensive Team.

 On 17 February 2021, Queta posted a career-high 32 points and 10 rebounds in a 79–70 loss to Boise State.
 On 12 March, he tallied 18 points, 14 rebounds and a school-record nine blocks in a 62–50 win against Colorado State at the Mountain West tournament semifinals.
 In his junior season, Queta averaged 14.9 points, 10.1 rebounds, 3.3 blocks and 2.7 assists per game.
-He was named to the First Team All-Mountain West and Defensive Player of the Year.
+He was named to the First-team All-Mountain West and Defensive Player of the Year.
 Queta was one of four finalists for the Naismith Defensive Player of the Year Award.
 He broke his own program blocks record, ranked third nationally in blocks per game, and left as Utah State's all-time leader in blocks.
 On 29 March, Queta declared for the 2021 NBA draft, forgoing his remaining college eligibility.

 Professional career

 Benfica (2017–2018)

-In the 2017–18 season, Queta played four professional games for Benfica in the Portuguese Basketball League.
+In the 2017–18 season, Queta played two professional games for Benfica in the Portuguese Basketball League.
 On 31 August 2018, he parted ways with Benfica.